Murder of Keenan O'Mailia

 On April 17, 1999, Keenan Andre O'Mailia (January 7, 1993 – April 17, 1999), a six-year-old African-American boy, was abducted while riding his bicycle near his home in North Augusta, South Carolina, and he was later raped and strangled to death in a nearby park.
 The abductor, William Ernest Downs Jr. (July 12, 1967 – July 14, 2006), was arrested a week after the killing, and charged with murder.
 Downs was also considered a suspect in the 1991 rape and murder of ten-year-old James Mitchell Porter, as well as the killing of an eight-year-old boy from Augusta, Georgia.

 Downs was sentenced to death in South Carolina for murdering O'Mailia on June 27, 2002, after he pleaded guilty to the crime and personally requested to be executed.
-Downs, who was also convicted and sentenced to life without parole in Georgia for killing Porter, was executed by lethal injection on July 14, 2006, after he waived his appeals, therefore becoming one of the rare few White defendants to be executed for murdering an African-American victim.
+Downs, who was also convicted and sentenced to life without parole in Georgia for killing Porter, was executed by lethal injection on July 14, 2006, after he waived his appeals.